Amber Rose Just Had Her First Threesome & It Was

 Threesomes aren't for everyone.
 Despite her rising , Amber Rose has admitted that she didn't love her recent two-on-one experience.

-In a sneak peek for her podcast relaunch of the popular Loveline with Amber Rose radio show, the Dancing with the Stars contestant has revealed that she recently paired up with another woman and a man for her very first ménage à trois.
+In a sneak peek for her podcast relaunch of the popular Loveline radio show, the Dancing with the Stars contestant has revealed that she recently paired up with another woman and a man for her very first ménage à trois.

-"We kinda just got together, and it was cool, but..." she told her co-host, Dr. Donaghue.
+"We kinda just got together, and it was cool, but..." she told her co-host, Dr. Donaghue, in a preview clip on TMZ.
 "It was a guy and a girl, and it was fucking horrible.

 "It was the worst," she added.
 "I am literally having sleepless nights."